miroshantoshan/miroshantoshan/README.md

 </p>

 # 💫 About Me:
-👋 I'm a junior backend developer and graphic designer. <br>💻 I am work with Python and create open-source projects<br>⚙️Works on arch<br><br>🔮OpenSource - it is the future!
+👋 I'm a junior backend developer and graphic designer. <br>💻 I am work with Python and create open-source projects<br>⚙️Works on debian<br><br>🔮OpenSource - it is the future!

 # Happy New 2026!